-Alleged violations of College regulations must be filed, within sixty (60) calendar days of their respective occurrence or the first discovery of their occurrence, in writing with the Dean for Student Affairs in order to initiate a disciplinary review.
-Any student, faculty member, or staff member may register a complaint with the Dean for Student Affairs.
-The Dean for Student Affairs will then inform the accused in writing, will request a conference, and will render a decision to the student regarding the case in question.
+Alleged violations of College regulations must be filed, within sixty (60) calendar days of their respective occurrence or the first discovery of their occurrence, in writing with the Dean in order to initiate a disciplinary review.
+Any student, faculty member, or staff member may register a complaint with the Dean.
+The Dean will then inform the accused in writing, will request a conference, and will render a decision to the student regarding the case in question.
 The decision will be one or more of the following:

-- 1. Find the accused not guilty and dismiss the case. - 2.
-Refer the student to a counselor for personalized assistance. - 3.
+- 1. Find the accused not guilty and dismiss the case. - Refer the student to a counselor for personalized assistance. - 3.
 Find the student guilty as charged and apply the appropriate penalty stated under "Disciplinary Actions." - 4.
 Refer the case directly to the College Disciplinary Committee for a hearing and determination as to disciplinary action.

-Upon communicating his/her decision to the student, the Dean for Student Affairs will also explain the student's right to appeal to the Disciplinary Committee any disciplinary action imposed by the Dean.
-If the student wishes to appeal a decision by the Dean, he/she must file a written request, stating the reason(s) for the appeal, with the Dean for Student Affairs within 48 hours.
-The Dean for Student Affairs will then have 48 hours to refer the case to the Disciplinary Committee along with his/her recommendation for disciplinary action.
-The Committee will schedule and conduct a hearing under the guidelines specified in "Hearing Procedures," and will submit its decision in writing to the Dean for Student Affairs and the accused student.
+Upon communicating his/her decision to the student, the Dean will also explain the student's right to appeal to the Disciplinary Committee any disciplinary action imposed by the

+Dean.
+If the student wishes to appeal a decision by the Dean, he/she must file a written request, stating the reason(s) for the appeal, with the Dean within 48 hours.
+The Dean will then have 48 hours to refer the case to the Disciplinary Committee along with his/her recommendation for disciplinary action.
+The Committee will schedule and conduct a hearing under the guidelines specified in "Hearing Procedures," and will submit its decision in writing to the Dean and the accused student.